logicalperson0/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 7. The file 7-print_diagonal a void function that draws a diagonal line on the terminal

 8. The file 8-print_square a void function that prints a square

+9. The file 9-fizz_buzz does the “Fizz-Buzz test” interview question